Unveiling Deep Shadows: A Survey and Benchmark on Image and Video Shadow Detection, Removal, and Generation in the Deep

 \subsubsection{Image Shadow Detection}

 \if 0

 \fi

 \textbf{Overall Performance Benchmark Results.} SBU-Refine \cite{yang2023silt} and CUHK-Shadow \cite{hu2021revisiting} are utilized to assess the performance of various methods.
 SBU-Refine improves the evaluation accuracy by correcting erroneously labeled masks, thereby reducing overfitting issues in comparison methods.
 CUHK-Shadow, the largest real dataset, offers a diverse range of scenarios for comprehensive testing.
 The methods compared are listed in Table \ref{table:sbu_CUHK-Shadow_evaluation}, and we excluded those for which code is not available.
-We retrained the methods using the original source code, except for DSC, which was implemented in PyTorch with a ResNeXt101 backbone. \emph{Post-processing, such as CRF, is omitted for all compared methods.} Previous methods adopted various input sizes.
+We retrained the methods using the original source code, except for DSC, which was implemented in PyTorch with a ResNeXt101 backbone. \xwhu{All models were trained on the training set of SBU-Refine or CUHK-Shadow.} \emph{Post-processing, such as CRF, is omitted for all compared methods.} Previous methods adopted various input sizes.
 In this paper, we set the input sizes to $256 \times 256$ and $512 \times 512$ to present results at two resolutions.
 We take BER as the evaluation metric, calculated using Python code.
 BERs for both shadow ($BER_S$) and non-shadow ($BER_{NS}$) regions are reported.
 Results are resized to the ground-truth resolution in evaluation for fair comparison.

 Table \ref{table:sbu_CUHK-Shadow_evaluation} and Fig.~\ref{fig:shadow_detection} illustrate the accuracy, running time, and parameters of each method.
 We can observe that (i) some relatively older methods perform better than recent ones, indicating an over-fitting issue on the original SBU dataset; (ii) FSDNet~\cite{hu2021revisiting} is the only open-source (both training and testing code available) real-time shadow detector with a few parameters and fast inference speed; (iii) DSDNet~\cite{zheng2019distraction} incorporates the results from DSC~\cite{Hu_2018_CVPR,hu2020direction} and BDRAR~\cite{zhu2018bidirectional} in its training process and achieves comparable performance with the recent method SDDNet~\cite{cong2023sddnet}; (iv) a larger input size usually brings performance gains but also requires more time; and (v) CUHK-Shadow is more challenging than SBU-Refine.
 FDRNet~\cite{zhu2021mitigating} is particularly sensitive to input resolution when detecting shadows in the CUHK-Shadow, which contains complex shadows or finer details that benefit from higher resolution inputs ($512\times 512$). \emph{See the visual comparisons in the appendix.}